 Apple Music vs Spotify: Which music streaming service is best?

-In 2019, both services introduced many new features to their music services which have the task of improving our listening habits, but the winner is only one.
+Both services introduced many new features to their music services which have the task of improving our listening habits, but the winner is only one.

 And it’s Spotify.

 Spotify’s victory consists primarily of the interface which is clear and accessible for everyone.
 Features such as playlists generated automatically, allow users to make each week a new music discovery and listen to uncountable radio stations depending on the listener’s taste and mood.
 But Apple Music features and continuous improvements make it a worthy opponent for Spotify in 2021.
 They are still a great alternative for iPhone and Mac users.
 It's up to you to decide which service you like best.
 If you make the call to move from Apple Music to Spotify, here's how to transfer your playlists.